evgeny-danilov/clean-code-training/README.md

 Moreover, it helps us to hide some details, like "Extract Methods'' refactoring does, and additionally provides a new type of flexibility.
 In particular, when we have a separate class, it's much easier to move this part of functionality, for instance, by introducing Dependency Injection.
 Or, to add new behaviour, for instance, by introducing Strategy Pattern (these techniques in detail will be described in the exercises below).

 Solution: Check out [feature branch changes](https://github.com/jmelkor/clean-code-training/compare/ex3-extract-classes?diff=split)

+**Drawbacks:** extracting classes decrease the complexity of the original class, but increase the overall complexity of the application.
+Besides, too many classes could lead to cyclomatic dependencies.
+All this means that more classes require developers to be more cautious, and the application architecture to be more strict, in order to force only one-way dependencies.

+So, If you extract classes in response to pain and resistance, you’ll end up with just the right number of classes and names.

 ## Exercise #4: IF Statements refactoring